linaang/distance-to-park/README.md

 [33] "Longitude"             "Latitude"

 ### Variables of interest
-1) dist_to_park_m: estimation of residential building to the nearest park in meters
+1) dist_to_park_m: estimation of residential building to the nearest park in meters, calculated using the SVY21 projected coordinate system (EPSG:3414)
 2) park_name: nearest park name to residential building

 ## HDB mapped